I have Australian native Wollemi Pine

 Wollemi Pine characteristics

 Characteristic for Wollemi Pine is its interesting bubbly looking bark, multi stemming growth and mainly the unusual fern plant like shape green foliage.
-Till discovery of living Wollemi Pines’ humans
+Till discovery of living Wollemi Pines’ humans could see design of this foliage only on prehistoric fossils.

 Caring for Wollemi Pine